cstein/ringcurrent/README.md

   * Numpy

 ## Examples
-You can it out by running
+You can test it out by running

     python rc.py examples/gb3_00000.pdb